 ERP integrates seamlessly into your existing infrastructure.
 This allows for full implementation with minimal disruption to business operations.
 Once implemented, ERP offers a single, intuitive portal through which businesses can perform tasks, analyze data, generate reports and integrate new applications easily.
 Ultimately, ERP’s integration ensures staff will be able to use the system quickly and effectively.

 Application and Software Integration

-Ensure your ERP provider offers the kind of support that will allow you to get the most out of the system.
-While ERP is an intuitive solution with a surprisingly minimal learning curve, it is a complex system that may require troubleshooting, training, or even repair.
+Ensure your ERP vendor offers the kind of support that allows you to get the most out of the system.
+While ERP is an intuitive solution with a surprisingly minimal learning curve, it is a complex system that may require troubleshooting, training or even repair.
 Thus, it is extremely important that your ERP provider offers excellent user support.

 Ultimately, procuring the right ERP solution comes down to knowing what your business needs.
-For help determining your organization’s ERP requirements, use SelectHub’s free ERP requirements templates and selection tool.
+If after reviewing our ERP checklist you still need help determining your organization’s ERP requirements, use SelectHub’s free ERP requirements template and selection tool.

 What did you think of our ERP requirements list?
 Did we hit all the requirements you’ll be considering?
 Let us know by leaving a message down below!